 What style is your heart after this time?
 Perhaps it’s rustic and cozy, or maybe modern and urban.
 Or classic and tasteful.
 Whatever the style, it all comes down to figuring out the right pieces to use.
-For walls in your home, you may consider hiring residential painters in Atlanta to help spruce up your home with an array of options, from the boldest blues to the prettiest pinks.
+For walls in your home, you may consider hiring interior house painters in Cumming, GA to help spruce up your home with an array of options, from the boldest blues to the prettiest pinks.

 Find your perfect color through Bear Mountain Custom Painting, where paint is more than colors on a brush.
 Our skilled painters can curate a rich palette of colors that you seek.

 Don’t skip any steps until you removed all the items in the room.
 Once everything is removed—and we recommend doing this one at a time to get a better visual—you’ll have a clearer idea of what to put in the room.
 If you plan on keeping specific items, like a chair, couch, or table, add that into the new perspective of your upgraded space.

 While everything’s out of the room, insert some items again to add more depth to your vision.
 Was the couch at an angle?
 Move it forward more to make the room appear bigger.
 Are you tired of white walls?
 Maybe you need a splash of warmer tones to help the ambiance of the room.
 If you’re bored of the same paint style, consider trying out spray paint to change the colors of different décor pieces you have lying around.

 Transition in Style: Show Off Those DIY Skills